Carrickmacross with Magheracloone and Ardragh Group of Parishes

 Deriving

-from 'Inniscain Deagh' of 'the fair island of Dega' (Canon Leslie)
+from 'Inniscain Deagh' of 'the fair island of Dega' (Canon Leslie) the

-the two places in Co.
+one of the two places in Co.
 Monaghan that has the remains of a round

 tower.